vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 ## 👋 About Me

-Bilingual Demand Planning Analyst with a strong background in SIOP forecasting, data automation, and advanced analytics.
+Demand Planning Analyst with a strong background in SIOP implementation, forecasting, data automation, and advanced analytics.
 Skilled in Python, SQL, and Power BI, with a portfolio of tools that automate and optimize supply chain operations.

 # 📊 Inventory Analytics Portfolio (SIOP, Prioritization, Forecast Accuracy, Adjustments)